MillieOfzo/ArctosFramework/README.md

 	- Check if application is being brute forced
 	- Get current authenticated user id
 ## CSRF class
 The Cross-Site Request Forgery class prevents csrf by attaching an 32bit string to each form.
-Which will be validated server site.
+Which will be validated server side.
 ## LDAP class
 The LDAP class provides Single Sign On capabilities.
 Read below instructions on how to enable and configure SSO.
 ## Mailer class